-Note: Accessing PubMed via this specific URL on the Library's site allows users to link to full text journals in the Library's digital collections, when available, or link to the interlibrary loan form for a copy request.
-To take advantage of this enhancement, it is necessary to access this version using the specific link listed on the Library's site from either on campus or through our off campus login.
+Note: Accessing PubMed via this specific URL on the Library's site allows you to access/link to full text journals in the Library's digital collections and link to the article request form when fulltext isn't available.
 See also MEDLINE with Full Text from EBSCO.

 SPORTDiscus with Full Text (EBSCO)This link opens in a new windowCovers sport, physical fitness, exercise, sports medicine, sports science, physical education, kinesiology, coaching, training, sport administration, officiating, sport law & legislation, college & university sport, disabled persons, facility design & management, intramural & school sport, doping, drugs, health, health education, biomechanics, movement science, injury prevention rehabilitation, physical therapy, rehabilitation, nutrition, exercise physiology, sport & exercise psychology, recreation, leisure studies, tourism, allied health, occupational health & therapy, public health and more.